Volvo XC90 engines, drive and performance

 It’s not all about speed, though.
 One of the main advantages of a hybrid car is that it’s also smooth around town and cheap to run.
 The former aspect is best felt in Hybrid mode, which swaps between petrol and electric power automatically and almost seamlessly – based on what you demand of the car.

 If you really concentrate you can just about tell where the change happens, but only just.
 In the main it’s just an easy car to drive.
 Stick it in D and away you go, and the car will work out the most efficient way of driving.
-It’ll default to Hybrid mode as much as possible, with 23.6 to 26.7 miles of electric-only travel possible, but this will most likely happen around town with a light right foot.
+It’ll default to Hybrid mode as much as possible, with around 45 miles of electric-only travel possible in the 2024 cars, but this will most likely happen around town with a light right foot.
 In reality, you’ll get closer to 20 miles on the battery.

 There are a few other driving modes available, including Pure – which maintains electric power for as long as possible until the battery runs out and the petrol engine must kick in – and Save, which stops electric power to prevent you using it all up at motorway speeds so you can “save” your emissions-free motoring for city centres.
 It’s all very Greenpeace.